-Very lightweight jQuery script that wraps search terms in an HTML5 mark tag when referer is a search engine or within wp search results.
+Very lightweight jQuery script that wraps search terms in an HTML5 mark tag within wp search results or when referrer is a non-secure search engine.

-Highlights search terms using jQuery when referer is a search engine or within WordPress generated search results.
-This plugin is a light weight, low resource demanding and very simple fusion between How to Highlight Search Terms with jQuery - theme hack by Thaya Kareeson and Search Hilite by Ryan Boren, with some optimisations and adapted to support HTML5.
+Highlights search using jQuery terms within WordPress generated search results or when referrer is a non-secure search engine.
+This plugin is light weight and has no options.
+It started as very simple fusion between How to Highlight Search Terms with jQuery - theme hack by Thaya Kareeson and Search Hilite by Ryan Boren.
+It has since evolved with many optimizations, HTML5 and bbPress support.

 NOTE: to make the highlights visible in browsers that do not support HTML5 like Internet Explorer 8 or older you will have to define at least one CSS hilite styling!
 Read on below So what do I need to do? and Installation for more detailed instructions.
 You can find CSS examples in Other Notes.

-This low impact plugin uses only two action hooks, wp_header where it needs to define some variables and wp_footer to insert the jQuery library (included in your WordPress package; only if not already loaded) and to add the hilite jQuery extension to your page source code.
+This low impact plugin uses only a few action hooks to define some variables and to add the hilite jQuery extension to your page source code.
 The jQuery extension that runs after the page has loaded, finds all search terms on that page inside each div with class

 hentry (or ID

 <mark class="hilite term-N"> ... </mark> tags.
 Note that N is a number starting with 0 for the first term used in the search phrase increasing 1 for each additional term used.
 Any part of a search phrase wrapped in quotes is considered as a single term.

 There are no CSS style rules set for highlighting.
 You are free to use any styling you wish but to make the highlights visible in browsers that do not support HTML5 like Internet Explorer 8 or older you absolutely need to define at least one rule.
 Modern HTML5 browsers will use their own highlighting style by default, which usually is a yellow marker style background.